coderefinery/manuals/chat.md

 All activity (except private steams) should be considered public, and the data controller is zulipchat.com.
-Zulip admins can't add themselves or others to private streams, but still: there is no contract guaranteeing confidentiality.
+Zulip admins can't add themselves or others to private channels, but still: there is no contract guaranteeing confidentiality.